-The fund is a fixed income fund that invests mainly in corporate or sovereign bonds issued in fixed income markets of European and OECD countries.
-Investments are made primarily through other mutual funds, ETPs and alternative investment funds.
+The fund is an allocation fund that invests globally in equities and fixed income.
+Investments are made primarily through other mutual funds and ETPs.
+More specific asset classes include, but are not limited to, developed market equities, emerging market equities, government bonds, corporate bonds, hedge funds, private equities, private credits and properties.
 Asset allocation decisions are made in OP Asset Management's Investment Committee (IC) and they are applied to the fund, as suitable.
 Portfolio returns and risk exposures are monitored regularly.
 Instrument-level investment decisions are made at a portfolio manager level using both quantitative and qualitative selection methods.